 - We're Alive ends with "The Ink Runs Dry" in which Ink is finally stopped by means of a heroic sacrifice by Saul.
 At the same time Scratch and the two other remaining Mallers attack Dunbar in hopes of killing Pegs.
 Pegs manages to shoot Scratch during a showdown on the fire escape, but Scratch lives, only to be Buried Alive by Burt as revenge for her torturing him and cutting off his finger.
 The story ends 14 years later as Saul and Lizzy's son, Nicolas, joins the defense force for the slowly rebuilding nation centered at The Colony.

 - For a long time in Doctor Who, there was one Doctor in particular who seemed to miss the boat on a big finale because he was unfairly booted from the role.
 Jump ahead 28 years and he finally got one.
-The Sixth Doctor The Last Adventure provides a final story for Colin Baker's Sixth Doctor, including the wide gamut of friends, companions, and enemies he encountered throughout his tenure.
+The "The Last Adventure" anthology provides a final Story Arc for Colin Baker's Sixth Doctor, including the wide gamut of friends, companions, and enemies he encountered throughout his tenure.

-- Batman: The Dark Knight Returns provides a definitive end to Batman's career, and ends his conflict with The Joker on the side....until The Dark Knight Strikes Again came out.
-After that, Whatever Happened to the Caped Crusader? (a direct reference to the above) became more fitting an end.
+- Batman: The Dark Knight Returns provides a definitive end to Batman's career, and ends his conflict with The Joker on the side... until The Dark Knight Strikes Again came out.
+After that, Whatever Happened to The Caped Crusader? (a direct reference to the above) became more fitting an end.